A young Black woman talking about something serious with an older Black woman in the park.

 Fertility

 There have been a few reports of lower sperm count and quality in people who are taking carbamazepine.
-Talk to your doctor about this if you are affected and trying to have a baby with your partner.

-Carbamazepine can make hormone contraceptives like 'the Pill' and implants less effective – you might need to change your contraceptive to avoid the risk of pregnancy.
+Carbamazepine can make hormone contraceptives like 'the pill' and implants less effective – you might need to change your contraceptive to avoid the risk of pregnancy.

 Carbamazepine is not a banned substance in sport.

-It could, however, affect your concentration and eyesight.
+Most people play sports as normal while taking carbamazepine.
+It could, however, affect your concentration, co-ordination and eyesight.

-If you play sports that need a lot of focus, you might want to stop for a short while when you start taking carbamazepine, to see how it affects you.
+If you play sports that need a lot of focus, you might want to stop for a short while when you start taking carbamazepine to see how it affects you.

-You may feel dizzy, restless or confused when you first take carbamazepine, and it could affect your eyesight.
+Ideally it is best not to take carbamazepine for the first time just before your exams.
+You may feel dizzy, tired, restless or confused when you first take carbamazepine, and it could affect your eyesight.

 You should talk to your doctor about any future exams if you are starting carbamazepine.
 You might decide together to delay starting it until you have done them.

-Uses, warnings, safety and side effects of carbamazepine
+Uses, warnings, safety and side effects

 Taking carbamazepine